mcallbosco/pacman-cedx-vita/README.md

-# PAC-MAN CE DX — PS Vita Port
+# PAC-MAN CE DX - PS Vita Port - V3

 ### → To install, go to **[pacmancedx.mcallbos.co](https://pacmancedx.mcallbos.co/)** ←

 ![Screenshot](pmcedx-readme.jpg)

 AI was used in development.

+9/12/2026 - New release!
+V3 restores effects and gameplay modifiers from the PC/Console version, along with a ton of various improvements.

 Drop in your APK + OBB in the browser and it'll hand you back a single `pacmancedx.zip` containing the ready-to-install VPK and a `pacmancedx/` data folder.
 You can optionally drop in the Steam `PAC-MAN.dat` too, and the browser beta will use the PC music/sound assets in place of the Android audio.
 Nothing leaves your machine.
 This repo is the source code behind that site and the loader VPK it builds.